-Combining (11) with (12), we obtain:
+Combining \eqref{eq:dec} with \eqref{eq:main}, we obtain:

-Moving everything but $Y$ on the left hand side to the right by multiplying the inverse of each matrix and utilizing the fact that $(UP)_1$ and $(UP)_2$ are orthogonal to each other, we derive:
+Notice that matrices that are left and right to $\widetilde{Y}$ in \eqref{eq:ort} are unitary, because $Q_{(UP)_i}$ $i=1,2$ have the same span as $(UP)_i$, $i=1,2$, respectively, and we know that $(UP)_1$ and $(UP)_2$ are mutually orthogonal.
+Moving everything but $\widetilde{Y}$ on the left hand side to the right by multiplying the transpose of each matrix, we derive: